mominabbass/LinC/README.md

 --val_seed=20230307
 ```

-To execute different experiments, specify the desired arguments in the above command from the corresponding .ssh file.
+To execute different experiments, specify the desired arguments in the above command from the corresponding .sh file.